-Hulda was the oldest child in her family who eventually made their way to Illinois.
-She married William Gribble in Nauvoo in February 1846 just a few weeks after William's first wife married another man, separating him from three young children.
-Sophia accompanied her husband when he enlisted in the Mormon Battalion.
-There are no sources to indicate Sophia was an initial laundress but she possibly could have been.
+Hulda was the oldest child in her family.
+Her father joined the church in 1836 but it is uncertain if they joined the Saints in Nauvoo.
+Her youngest sister was born in Iowa in 1844.
+Making her way to Nauvoo, she married William Gribble in the Nauvoo Temple in February 1846 just a few weeks after William's first wife married another man, separating him from three young children.
+At age 16, Sophia accompanied her husband when he enlisted in the Mormon Battalion.
+There are no primary sources that document Sophia was an initial laundress but she likely was since it appears she was one of the approximately 20 women who left Council Bluffs with the Battalion.
+The other 15 joined the Battalion at Fort Leavenworth.

-Past historians have suggested that Sophia was married to William Tubbs and continued past Santa Fe as the fifth woman leaving Santa Fe as described in some military documents and then traveling with him in the Willis sick detachment.
-But they were not married during the march and no woman has been documented in any primary sources for the Willis detachment.
+Past historians have suggested that Sophia was married to William Tubbs and continued past Santa Fe as the fifth woman, then traveling with him in the Willis sick detachment.
+But they were not married during the march and no woman has been documented in any primary source with the Willis detachment.

 William Gribble and Sophia were among the Brown detachment who were sent from Santa Fe to Pueblo for the winter.
-Leaving Santa Fe, Sophia was designated as one of the 20 laundresses accompanying the detachment per Colonel Cooke's orders.
 They arrived in the Great Basin the following July.
-Shortly after arriving they obtained a divorce.
-Apparently the marriage struggled during the march and Sophia developed a relationship with William Tubbs, another soldier in Company D who arrived at Pueblo in the Willis sick detachment.
+Suggestions have been made that Sophia's marriage to Gribble struggled during the march and Sophia developed a relationship with William Tubbs, another soldier in Company D who arrived at Pueblo in the Willis sick detachment.
+Shortly after arriving in Salt Lake, she and Gribble obtained a divorce.
 Sophia married William Tubbs in August 1847, three weeks after her divorce to William Gribble.
-Sophia and William Tubbs moved to California where a child was born.
-By 1851 the family lived in Iowa, and then moved between Wisconsin, and Minnesota where Sophia gave birth to eight more children.
-She died in Minnesota at the age of 74.
+Based on her widow's pension application that said William lived in Salt Lake for two years, Sophia and William Tubbs moved to California in 1849.
+It is unclear if a child was born in Salt Lake in 1848 or California in 1849 based on conflicting census records.
+By 1851 the family lived in Iowa, possibly moving near her family.
+They then moved between Wisconsin and Minnesota where Sophia gave birth to eight more children.
+She died in Olmsted Minnesota at the age of 74, the same place her father died twenty five years earlier.
+He had joined the Reorganized Church of Jesus Christ in 1870.